How often have you been in the middle of your work when the power suddenly goes out?

-By decreasing the load you directly improve the backup time.
-Less load means fewer appliances, which means that your inverter will be able to power those lesser appliances for a longer time.
+By decreasing the load, you directly improve the backup time.
+Less load means fewer appliances, which means that your inverter can power those lesser appliances for a longer time.

-If you are sitting in one room then maybe you only need 1 fan and 1 tube light at that particular time.
-So, make sure that you switch off the heavy load appliances, appliances of other rooms so the inverter has a minimal load – Use the necessary.
+If you are sitting in one room, you may only need 1 fan and 1 tube light at that particular time.
+So, make sure that you switch off the heavy load appliances and appliances of other rooms, so the inverter has a minimal load – Use the necessary.

-If you want to power more or heavy load appliances in your home then you would obviously want a battery with more capacity.
-More capacity would allow you to put a heavier load and hence you’ll get much longer backup time.
+If you want to power more or heavy-load appliances in your home, you would obviously want a battery with more capacity.
+More capacity would allow you to put a heavier load; hence, you’ll get much longer backup time.

 You can play around with the calculator and check how much battery and load would affect the backup time.

 Provide periodic maintenance:

 Provide periodic maintenance to the inverter and battery to keep them up to maximum backup efficiency.
 Make sure to check the water level periodically, keep them corrosion-free, and give a frequent overall check with the help of an expert.

 Look for alternatives that can save power and, at the same time, serve your purpose.
 This is a great way to reduce the current bill and increase backup time.

 E.g., Use LED or CFL bulbs instead of ordinary bulbs.